jmgurvitch/art-of-data/dictionariesintro.md

 3. What does `story['author']` return?

+  Hao Jingfang

 5. How does Python know that `"Hao Jingfang"` is related to `author`?
 Where is that relationship defined?

+  The key author is defined as "Hao Jingfang"

 7. In the line `story['author']`, what does the value in the square brackets represent?

+  The value in the square brackets represents a key

 9. Write a line of code to print the title of the story.

+  print(story["title"])

 10. How would you describe the **keys** and **values** of this dictionary?

+  The keys of this directory are the labels (title, author, published) given to the variables, and the values are the information stored by the variables.

 ## Mutation
 1. Run this code: `story["words"] = 6359`, and then print `story`.
 What changes?

+  We have added a new key, words, which corresponds to the value 6359.

-1. Run this code: `story["title"] = "Folding Beijing"`.
+3. Run this code: `story["title"] = "Folding Beijing"`.
 What changes?

+  The title value changes from "Invisible Planets" to "Folding Beijing"

-1. Describe what the assignment operator (`=`) does in the context of dictionaries.
+5. Describe what the assignment operator (`=`) does in the context of dictionaries.

-1. Write a line of code to add the key `"translator"` and value `"Ken Liu"` to `story`.
+7. Write a line of code to add the key `"translator"` and value `"Ken Liu"` to `story`.

-1. Run this code: `del story['published']`.
+9. Run this code: `del story['published']`.
 What happens?

-1. Write a line of code to change the value of a key `"B48"` to `15` in a dictionary named `classrooms`.
+11. Write a line of code to change the value of a key `"B48"` to `15` in a dictionary named `classrooms`.
-1. Write a line of code to delete the entry with key `"B48"` in a dictionary named `classrooms`.
+12. Write a line of code to delete the entry with key `"B48"` in a dictionary named `classrooms`.

 ## Iteration
 1. What gets printed in the following snippet of code?